 “The NDAA continues this trend by allowing the President to hold any individual associated with terrorist forces in ‘detention under the law of war without trial until the end of hostilities.’
 While these provisions mention certain protections for American citizens, the language defining these exemptions could be interpreted to provide no protection.”
 Landry wrote.

 In February, Landry gave an impassioned testimony before the Senate regarding the NDAA:

 Steve Watson is the London based writer and editor for Alex Jones’ Infowars.net, andPrisonplanet.com.
 He has a Masters Degree in International Relations from the School of Politics at The University of Nottingham in England.

 I'm a young adult learning new information and finding the truth.
 Over the years, I'm becoming more meek.
 I will still defend my beliefs though when it is necessary.
-Now, I'm 29 years old.
-I will be 30 in December of 2013.
+I am 30 years old now.
 I like living in Hampton Roads.
 Hampton Roads is apart of Southeastern Virginia and Northeastern North Carolina.
 I live in the 7 city group of Norfolk, Portsmouth, Chesapeake, Newport News, Hampton, Suffolk, and Virginia Beach.
 Yorktown, Williamsburg, Glocuster, Cape Charles, Elizabeth City, Currituck, Sussex, and Poquoson are apart of Hampton Roads as well.
 So, I don't forget those important places as well.
 I enjoy looking at religious information, conspiracy fact information, and politics.
 Additionally, History is a subject that I delve into.
-If you have any comments and questions, you can email me at email@example.com.
+If you have any comments and questions, you can email me at firstname.lastname@example.org.
 I'm usually very apt to respond to emails easily.
 This is a non-censorship blog so your comments will never be censored here.